Learning Abroad Center

 Research

-As an MSID student, you can complete a research project or participate in an internship for six weeks.
+As an MSID student, you can complete a research project or participate in an internship for 6 weeks.
 In either option, you will be placed with a local organization related to the theme you chose for the International Development course (Entrepreneurship, Health, Human Services, Sustainability).

 A research project involves a systematic investigation of a specific topic, question, hypothesis, or theory.
 You will conduct research under the guidance of a project supervisor from the MSID program and a local organization.